SleepyDevelopersTeam/AndroidVideoStreamer/README.md

   1. **Client** (who starts the connection) sends **"Hello server"** message (`0x1E`).
   2. **Server** sends **"Hello client"** message (`0x1A`).
   3. **Client** sends `4` bytes that represent **data command** data length (_without_ considering `0x00` byte!).

+*NOTICE:* there is a SDTUDTP3Km version of protocol, which does not includes data sending into handshake, but the first command after handshake is always **length change** command (`0x31`), that is followed with 4 bytes of value of new data length.

 2. After handshaking, data exchange starts:
   1. **Client** sends **data command**.